grabs/moodle-local_adminer/README.txt

 - export feature in postgresql is working again
 - higher z-index value for overlay window
 - changed design to price/adminer.css

+changes in changes in 2018040700
+- compatible with moodle_31, moodle_33 and moodle_34
+- it is based on adminer-4.6.2
+    for more infos see here: https://github.com/vrana/adminer/blob/master/changes.txt
+- changed design back to default